SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 9, 2018 at 10:21:57 UTC_
+_Last Update: June 10, 2018 at 10:21:46 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
 For missing time slots on June 10th and/or after: Clarence
-For missing time slots on June 11th and/or after: Teen Titans Go!
+For missing time slots on June 12th and/or after: Teen Titans Go!, Craig of the Creek
-For missing time slots on June 12th and/or after: Ben 10, Craig of the Creek
+For missing time slots on June 13th and/or after: Ben 10
-For missing time slots on June 13th and/or after: The Amazing World of Gumball
+For missing time slots on June 14th and/or after: The Amazing World of Gumball
-For missing time slots on June 21st and/or after: Unikitty!
+For missing time slots on June 22nd and/or after: Unikitty!
-For missing time slots on June 22nd and/or after: OK K.O.!
+For missing time slots on June 23rd and/or after: OK K.O.!
 Let's Be Heroes

 ## Known schedule

-### Saturday, June 9th
-06:00AM Apple & Onion - A New Life; The Perfect Team
-06:30AM Apple & Onion - Tips; Falafel's Fun Day
-07:00AM The Amazing World of Gumball - The Apprentice; The Ollie
-07:30AM The Amazing World of Gumball - The Catfish; The Hug
-08:00AM Teen Titans Go! - BBRAE
-08:30AM Teen Titans Go! - Squash & Stretch; The Avogodo
-09:00AM Teen Titans Go! - Garage Sale; Orangins
-09:30AM Teen Titans Go! - Secret Garden; Jinxed
-10:00AM Teen Titans Go! - Brain Percentages; The Cruel Giggling Ghoul
-10:30AM Teen Titans Go! - How 'Bout Some Effort; BL4Z3
-11:00AM Teen Titans Go! - Pyramid Scheme; Hot Salad Water
-11:30AM Teen Titans Go! - The Academy; Bottle Episode
-12:00PM Ben 10 - Xingo's Back; Bounty Ball
-12:30PM OK K.O.!
-Let's Be Heroes - You Get Me; Rad Likes Robots
-01:00PM The Amazing World of Gumball - The Cycle; The Wicked
-01:30PM The Amazing World of Gumball - The Stars; The Traitor
-02:00PM Unikitty! - Buggin' Out; Chair
-02:30PM Unikitty! - Kickflip McPuppycorn; Super Amazing Raft Adventure
-03:00PM Unikitty! - Tasty Heist
-03:15PM The Amazing World of Gumball - The Origins
-03:30PM The Amazing World of Gumball - The Origins Part 2; The Diet
-04:00PM The Powerpuff Girls - Can't Buy Love; Largo
-04:30PM The Amazing World of Gumball - The Ex; The Girlfriend
-05:00PM Teen Titans - X
-05:30PM Teen Titans - Betrothed
-06:00PM Cartoon Network Movie - Ben 10: Race Against Time
-07:30PM Teen Titans Go! - Top of the Titans: Dance Party!; Top of the Titans:  Raddest Songs

 ### Sunday, June 10th
 06:00AM Clarence - Lost in the Supermarket; Pretty Great Day with a Girl
 06:30AM Craig of the Creek - The Final Book; The Future is Cardboard
-07:00AM Craig of the Creek - The Brood; Too Many Treasures
+07:00AM Craig of the Creek - Too Many Treasures; The Brood
-07:30AM Clarence - The Forgotten; Dollar Hunt
+07:30AM Clarence - Dollar Hunt; The Forgotten
 08:00AM Clarence - Zoo; Man of the House
 08:30AM Craig of the Creek - Wildernessa; Escape from Family Dinner
 09:00AM Clarence - A Sumoful Mind; The Trade
 09:30AM Clarence - Rise and Shine; Nature Clarence
-10:00AM Craig of the Creek - Sunday Clothes; Monster in the Garden
+10:00AM Craig of the Creek - Monster in the Garden; Sunday Clothes
 10:30AM Clarence - Animal Day; Dare Day
-11:00AM Clarence - Patients; Lizard Day Afternoon
+11:00AM Clarence - Lizard Day Afternoon; Patients
 11:30AM Craig of the Creek - The Curse; Itch to Explore
 12:00PM Clarence - Big Trouble in Little Aberdale; The Tunnel
-12:30PM Clarence - Goose Chase; Breehn Ho
+12:30PM Clarence - Breehn Ho; Goose Chase
-01:00PM Craig of the Creek - You're It; Dog Decider
+01:00PM Craig of the Creek - Dog Decider; You're It
 01:30PM Clarence - Missing Cat; Talent Show
 02:00PM Clarence - Chalmers Santiago; Where the Wild Chads Are
 02:30PM Craig of the Creek - Bring Out Your Beast; Jessica Goes to the Creek